jasim/jsfoo-talk-learning-to-learn-reason/main.md

 We kept making mistakes and any progress on the product sort of halted.

-We knew we needed a better way to deal with our data, and had an inkling that types could be the answer.
+We wanted a better way to track this changing shape of the data as they went through each transformation, and had an inkling that types could be the answer.

 :::